Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Path-Core : Transport-Based Core--Periphery Detection via Shortest Paths in a Network

-In passing, we mention the approach by Valente and Fujimoto \cite{valente2010bridging} for deriving measures for ``bridging'' in networks based on the observation that edges that reduce distances in a network are important structural bridges.
-In their measure, for which they used a modification of closeness centrality, one systematically deletes edges and measures changes in the resulting mean path lengths.
-See also the recent paper \cite{VE2016} about bridging centrality.
+A related approach was used in \cite{valente2010bridging} to derive measures of ``bridging'' in networks based on the observation that edges that reduce distances in a network are important structural bridges.
+In the measure in \cite{valente2010bridging}, which employed a modification of closeness centrality, one systematically deletes edges and measures changes in the resulting mean path lengths.
+We also note the recent paper \cite{VE2016} about bridging centrality.

-In Section \ref{sec3.1}, we explain the intuition behind the proposed {\sc Path-Core} algorithm, and we examine its performance on several synthetic networks.
-In Section \ref{sec3.2}, we comment on a randomized version of the {\sc Path-Core} algorithm that samples a subset of edges in a graph and computes shortest paths only between the endpoints of the associated vertices.